BlooberryMoth/Python-HTTP-Server-Base/README.md

 By default, the code will automatically redirect non-trailing-slash URLs.
 This is to prevent issues with relative pathed imports/files you might have.<br>
 It also prevents any URLs from trying to back-track up your file system using "../../"<br><br>

-### If using a proxy pass:
-There is one line in both 'Main.py' and 'HTTPHandler.py' that you must uncomment if you want to use this as a proxy system.<br>
-The first is the CORS Allow-Origin header that is required by proxy systems when receiving a URL that links back to itself.<br>
-The second is a simple fix that replaces the leading url segments with "." to force the code to pull files from /http/./ instead of /http/path_to_your_proxy/<br><br>

 ### Handling return data:
 Both methods require you to return the Status Code (i.e 200 or 404), the Headers, and the Data being served to the user; The return is formated as a list:<br>
 ```